Singh-Lab/InteracDome/README.md

 ### 3: Computing ligand-proximity scores for each protein position

-We suggest using a simple and intuitive score (i.e., ''mindist'') to measure per-site protein--ligand distances.
+We suggest using a simple and intuitive score (i.e., ''mindist'') to measure the distances between protein side chains and bound ligands.

-* To calculate the distances between each protein receptor chain amino acid residue and all corresponding ligand types, run:
+* To calculate the distances between each receptor amino acid residue and all corresponding ligand types, run:

 ```bash
 python create_fasta.py --distance mindist --prefix XX